Florianbracke/kingsize/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.4.

-# KingSize

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.4.

 ## Goal
 It is a dog-eat-dog world.
 But luckily we can now atleast give the poor doggos some more walks in the parks!